EmilBak14/beginner-programming-projects/README.md

 ## 🔗 View Projects

-Each project is described in detail in the files above.
+Each project is described in detail in the files.